this-sunil/portfolio/README.md

 ## 📌 About This Project

-**Farmer Brand** is a personal portfolio web project built to demonstrate frontend development skills and UI design capabilities.
+ portfolio web project built to demonstrate frontend development skills and UI design capabilities.

 It represents a farmer-to-consumer digital platform concept aimed at: